ShubhuAst/Key-Value-Data-Store/README.md

 These Both file need to add in your project in order to use the functionality.

-This jar files allow you to CREATE,READ and DELETE the data in the file.
+This jar files allow you to CREATE,READ and DELETE the data in the file, also the functions are Thread-safe.

 To use all the functionality of this project you can call any the Function by creating "Object" of class "DataStore".